Skip to main content

 How much will junior doctors receive?

-• The national salary pay scales for junior doctors will increase by 6% plus a permanent £1,250 increase.
+• The national salary pay scales for junior doctors have increased by 6% plus a permanent £1,250 increase.

-• Pay for junior doctors will be increased by an average of around 8.8%.
+• Pay for junior doctors has been increased by an average of around 8.8%.
 Pay will be uplifted by between 8.1% and 10.3% depending on where they are in their training

 • Some staff will also benefit from performance pay, overtime, pay progression and pay rises from promotion, alongside the pay uplift.